jp-ag/wss-ctf/README.md

 ```

 ### config.json
-Defines the order of challenges:
+The *config.json* defines the order of your challenges.
+You can edit the order according to your challenges.
+Pre-configured
 ```json
 {
   "challenges": ["01-first-chal", "02-second-chal"]